The Remedial Unit at John Wesley School caters for learners in Grade 1 to Grade 4 who may need extra assistance with Mathematics and English.

 A child participating in the Remedial Programme attends one hour of Remedial English and two hours of Remedial Maths per week.

 These lessons are structured so that they do not interfere with regular classwork.

 Some examples of the programmes used:

-- Prime Ed Comprehension Box and Books are used to improve the learner’s comprehension skills, reading and understanding on how to answer what is asked.
+Prime Ed Comprehension Box and Books are used to improve the learner’s comprehension skills, reading and understanding of how to answer what is asked.

 A fully equipped Reading Room is used to run a reading programme for Grades 4 to 7, to improve the children’s reading and comprehension skills.
 The SRA Comprehension Resource Box is also used during Reading Room lessons.

 Alpha Board is a resource that helps the learners to spell words and make sentences.

 A number of educational activities such as Maths Puzzles, Fun with Phonics, Build a Sentence and Fun with Fractions are also used during lessons to ensure the children enjoy learning.

 Specialist consultants are needed at times to help children with specific needs.
 Among them are: Paediatrician, Occupational Therapist, Counselling Psychologist, Audiologist and Speech, Language Therapist and Kip McGrath.

 John Wesley School has partnered with David Weekes (Educational Psychologist) who comes to the school to do assessments at a reduced cost to our parents.